-Mura Masa's collaborations with figures as prolific as A$AP Rocky and as meteoric as Dublin's own Bonzai have solidified his place among the UK's production elite.
-We catch up with him ahead of his performance at Bulmers Forbidden Fruit Festival.
+Mura Masa's collaborations with figures as prolific as A$AP Rocky and as meteoric as Dublin's own Bonzai, now under the pseudonym Cosha, have solidified his place among the UK's production elite.
+We're reflecting on the time we caught up with him ahead of his performance at Bulmers Forbidden Fruit Festival in 2017, while we now await his anticipated performance at the first year of All Together Now at Curraghmore House this August bank holiday weekend.

 “I like to go a bit out of my own comfort zone and into theirs each time, and pull them into my world in the same way.
 That way you always end up with something that is an interesting move for both of you and it’s progressive.”